drurian/fd_rain/README.md

 ## Setting up a local [Vagrant](http://vagrantup.com) environment

+### Clone this repository into the directory of your choice:
+- `$ git clone git@github.com:drurian/fd_rain.git`

+### Rename & configure sample 'mis_profile' install profile
+- Change this to the name of your project name
+- Find and replace all instances of 'mis_profile' with your project name
+- Enable desired base profile features and modules (see mis_profile.install for more instructions).

 ### Install composer on host machine
 - On MacOS ```brew install composer```
 - Otherwise, see instructions here https://getcomposer.org/

-### Clone this project and Initialize Project:
-- `$ git clone git@bitbucket.org:mediacurrent/drupal-project.git`
-- `$ cd drupal-project`
-- `$ composer install`
-- `$ composer drupal-scaffold`
-- `$ ./scripts/hobson project:init example.mcdev 192.168.50.4`
-- `$ ./scripts/hobson project:create-drush-alias`
-*	This runs composer install.
-As this is the first time being run, it is a composer update and calculates all dependencies.
-* This command ensures the config/config.yml is in place and has the domain and IP set.
-Edit config/config.yml to enable any additional features.
-- Before the first time you run the build script, proceed to the next section: "Rename & configure sample 'mis_profile' install profile".

-### Rename & configure sample 'mis_profile' install profile
-- Rename the mis_profile directory to the name of your project
-- Find and replace all instances of 'mis_profile' with your project name
-- Enable desired base profile features and modules (see mis_profile.install for more instructions).

 ### Run the build script.
 - `$ ./scripts/build.sh`